 Phillips Farms has been recognized by the New Jersey Department of Environmental Protection Environmental Stewardship Initiative “for its voluntary and proactive measures taken to go beyond compliance in an effort to improve the environment and ensure a sustainable future” Phillips Farms was named as conservation farm of the year by the Hunterdon County Soil Conservation District.

 Water Use and Conservation

 Phillips Farms uses drip irrigation extensively on all crops.
 Drip irrigation reduces runoff and uses less water and energy than many other forms of irrigation.
 The on-farm weather station along with soil moisture meters help to give plants the correct amount of water and fertilizer.

 Phillips Farms recently purchased property on the corner of Route 614 and 519 in Holland Township two miles north of Milford.
-This will be the future home of the new Farm Market.
-Construction is scheduled to begin in 2019 and is expected to open sometime in 2020.
+This is the home of the new Farm Market store.
 Three acres of seedless table grapes and one acre of wine grapes have been planted on that property.
-This will also be the location for strawberry picking in 2019.
+This will also be the location for strawberry picking.